biostochastics/CodeConCat/README.md

 * Doc Extraction uses concurrency to read doc files in parallel

 You can adjust the number of threads with `--max-workers <N>`.

-*Note: Python's GIL can limit speed gains for CPU-bound tasks, but reading files in parallel often improves I/O throughput.*

 ## Doc Extraction